datamade/committee-oversight/README.md

     docker exec committeeoversight-postgres pg_restore -C -j4 --no-owner -U postgres -d hearings /app/hearings.dump
     ```

     Note: To accommodate the restoration of this hearings dump, migrations are not run automatically with `docker-compose up`.
-If you need to run them manually, you can run `docker exec committeeoversight python manage.py migrate`
+If you need to run them manually, you can run `docker exec committeeoversight python manage.py migrate`.

 4. If you don't already have the `lugarcenter` development password, create a new superuser by running: